Alfresco/alfresco-ng2-components/docs/user-guide/aae-extensions.md

 ![custom text widget](../docassets/images/aae-simple-override-form.png)

-## Replacing custom form widgets with custom components
+Create a custom form widget with custom components

 This is a short walkthrough on rendering custom AAE form widgets by means of custom Angular components.